wp-plugins/wp-page-widget/readme.txt

 In post/page/custom post type edit screen, choose "Default".

+= How do I change settings for each category or taxonomy

+The interface is integrated to category/taxonomy editing screen just like you edit post page.

 == Screenshots ==

 [Screenshots](http://codeandmore.com/products/wordpress-plugins/wp-page-widget/)

 == Changelog ==
+= 1.6 (2012-02-03) =
+* Add several more features: search, blog, category, taxonomy configurable pages.
 = 1.5 (2012-02-03) =
 * Compatibility with WP custom field list widget plugin = 1.4 (2012-02-03) =